ArnuldOnData/rshiny/Hello World/Shiny/README.md

 `options(browser="firefox")`

-Then import Shiny library and run the program:
+Then install Shiny (it will take a while), import it and run the program:

+`install.packages("shiny")`

 `> library(shiny)`

 `> runApp("app.R")`

+It will automatically open the browser and show you the "Hello World".

 Get full info here:  https://shiny.rstudio.com/tutorial/written-tutorial/lesson1/